The Church of Uganda is a Jesus-loving, Bible-believing, Spirit-filled Anglican Church engaged in the mission of Jesus Christ in today’s world.

 Contact person: Mr. Vasco Kura, email@example.com

-The Education Department equips the people of God with knowledge, attitude, values, and skills for Christian living, growth and service.
+The Directorate of Education equips the people of God with knowledge, attitude, values, and skills for Christian living, growth and service.
 Its goal is to empower the Church for the provision of holistic education services.

-The Education Department oversees 55 Pre-primary Schools, 4,904 church-founded Primary Schools, 460 Secondary Schools, 50 post-Primary schools, including Vocational Training Schools, and 6 Universities, including Uganda Christian University and Ndejje University.
+The Directorate of Education oversees 55 Pre-primary Schools, 4,904 church-founded Primary Schools, 460 Secondary Schools, 50 post-Primary schools, including Vocational Training Schools, and 6 Universities, including Uganda Christian University and Ndejje University.
 Approximately 3.7 million people are enrolled in these Church of Uganda founded educational institutions.

-The Education Department interfaces with the Government’s Ministry of Education, and also provides church-founded schools with policy guidance and resources for improving educational standards
+The Directorate of Education interfaces with the Government’s Ministry of Education, and also provides church-founded schools with policy guidance and resources for improving educational standards

 BUILD (Biblical Understanding for In-Service Leadership Development)